 Year Inducted: 2001

 David A. Duffy - David A. Duffy of North Kingstown, is the retired chairman of the highly successful firm of Duffy & Shanley, a Providence based advertising, marketing and public relations firm.
-David Duffy worked his way up from a typicla Pawtucket Irish kid working in a bar to success as a prominent businessman and civic leader.
-Duffy…
+David Duffy worked his way up from a typical Pawtucket Irish kid working in a bar to success as a prominent businessman and civic leader.
+Duffy attended…

 George S. Araujo - The late George S. Araujo, formerly of Providence, a Cape Verdean from the Fox Point neighborhood of the City who is regarded as one of the greatest Rhode Island boxers of all time and was the world’s number-one ranked lightweight fighter when there was only one world ranking.
 George served as a longtime coach and…

-Henry Barnard - Henry Barnard (1811-1900) was born in Hartford, Connecticut.
-He graduated from Yale in 1830, taught school for a year in Pennsylvania, then returned to Connecticut to study law.
-Although he gained admission to the bar in 1834, he never practiced.
-After a sojourn in Europe, Barnard was elected as a Whig to the Connecticut legislature…
+Henry Barnard - Henry Barnard was born in Hartford, Connecticut, on January 24, 1811, the son of Betsy Andrews and Chauncey Barnard, a sea captain and farmer.
+He graduated from Yale in 1830, taught school for a year in Pennsylvania and then returned to Connecticut to study law.
+Although he gained admission to the bar in 1834, he…

 John Whipple - John Whipple (1784-1866) of Providence was a leader of the early 19th century Rhode Island Bar, the state's foremost trial attorney, and Rhode Island's most prominent constitutional lawyer.
 Daniel Webster,Whipple's co-counsel in the landmark Rhode Island case of Luther v.
 Borden (1849) regarded Whipple and Jeremiah Mason of New Hampshire as the two most formidable…